Sam Rauschenberg

 What brings me to this work?

-In today’s world, a postsecondary degree is a key to opportunity, but too many low-income students fall short of earning a degree for reasons outside the classroom.
-In this role, I’m able to use data to target support and remove barriers for our scholars to earn that degree.
+In today’s world, a postsecondary degree is a key to opportunity, but too many students from low-income backgrounds fall short of earning a degree, often due to barriers outside the classroom.
+I’m grateful to serve in an organization that’s committed to removing those barriers and supporting students’ path to upward mobility.